jayyzzeezzy/todo-list/README.md

 ## What I learned

 - DOM manipulation: create node, render info into each node, update node, and delete node.
-- Using Web Storage API (i.e. localStorage)
+- Using Web Storage API (i.e. `localStorage`)
 - JS design patterns
 - OOP Principles

+## Improvements I want to make

+- JS Organization: refactor function factories with classes/constructors and implement IIFE module patterns.
+- OOP Principles: make more loosely coupled objects to ensure a more modular code overall.
+- Add more features like todo priority and allowing users to write a description.

 ## Credits